yoyofyrah/VaporIdler/README.md

-# VaporClicker - A Vaporwave Styled Clicker Idler Game
+# VaporIdler - A Vaporwave Styled Clicker Idler Game

 Welcome to VaporIdler, where the neon lights never fade, and the clicks are endless!
 Dive into a retro-futuristic world of vaporwave aesthetics and addictive idling gameplay.